AmateurAcademic/TTS-wakeword-generator/README.md

 `sudo apt-get install libttspico-utils`

-For Larynx, you may want to [setup your own server](https://github.com/rhasspy/larynx) and configure the `larynx_host` in `config/TTS_engine_config.json` to the server's IP address and port number.
+For Larynx, you may want to [setup your own server](https://github.com/rhasspy/larynx) and configure the `larynx_host` in `config/TTS_engine_config.json` to the server's IP address and port number (ie https://127.0.0.1:5002).
 You can also leave it as `null` and it will use the default server (Neon).

 ## Usage
 * Add your wakeword and the syllables of your wakeword to `config/TTS_wakeword_config.json`